Skip to content Skip to navigation menu

 Line the next board up and press into position using the same method to make sure the tongue and groove system clicks into place properly.
 Work your way down the row and repeat for all rows until you reach the edge row.

 You may need to cut boards to fit the gap in the final row, but this will have been decided when you were setting out.
-In which case measure the gap between the last full row and a spacer.
+In which case measure the gap between the last full row and a flooring spacer.
 Cut the board to size and lay as normal.
 Remember to allow for expansion gaps.

 Lay-Rapid-Fit-Step-10.jpg